-Companies cannot hope to completely stop applicants from using deception impression management in interviews.
-But organizations can try to alleviate the problem by selecting interviewers capable of detecting when an applicant is being deceptive.
+The applicant interview is crucial in finding the perfect candidate for a given position.
+But what happens when applicants use deceptive impression management to weasel their way into a job.
+A new study examines how organizations can try to alleviate the problem by selecting interviewers capable of detecting when an applicant is being deceptive.

 How well can your spouse sing your praises?
 Well enough to help you get that job you’ve always wanted?